 When the candy brand Panda decided to use AR for the launch of their chocolate eggs, the augmented surprise chocolate egg ended up taking Easter by storm with almost half a million scans in just a few weeks.

 |Client||Orkla Finland / Panda|

 Massive success with almost 500.000 impressions

 Users returned an average of 20 times to watch the panda jot around in front of them, and the egg was even nicknamed the “Panda-Kinder”, referring to the most famous of surprise chocolate eggs.
 According to our feedback, the surprise was appealing not only to the kids but to people of all ages!

 The concept was developed at AR workshops held with Panda’s team.
 After the content and its appearance was decided upon, the final production and Arilyn’s in-house production team carried out the AR development.

 Making an impact

-Using an Augmented Reality as the surprise instead of the usual plastic toys also meant that the amount of plastic waste was kept at a minimum.
+Using augmented reality as the surprise instead of the usual plastic toys, also meant that the amount of plastic waste was kept at a minimum.
 A proof that AR can be the spearhead in moving the consumer culture away from disposable plastic to meaningful virtual experiences, without burdening the planet.

 The Panda Easter egg -case shows that you don’t always have to go big.
 Even a small experience can gain success when thoughtfully planned out with a clear goal and target group in mind — of course spiced up with content to suit the brand and product in hand.